Brother SE600 Review: an embroidery / sewing machine for beginners

 Where to buy the SE600

 My personal preference is to Amazon Prime just about anything, so you can certainly do that.
 However, other retailers carry this machine as well such as Walmart and Sewing Machines Plus.
-Honestly, the machine has gotten so popular, I would just order it from wherever you can get the best price and whoever can send it to you the quickest.
+Honestly, the machine has gotten so popular, order it from wherever you can get the best price and whoever can send it to you the quickest.

 Pros and cons of the Brother SE600 embroidery machine